Professor of Environmental History, Social Sciences

 - Environmental history

-- Watershed change
+- Watershed change and water quality

 - Mining history